nicklambson/go-global/README.md

 ## Build your Own Tools

-I've built my own set of localization tools.
-My tools bridge gaps between systems, automate processes, and guarantee high quality localization.
+I've built my own set of localization tools that bridge gaps between systems, automate processes, and guarantee high quality localization.
 See examples of custom Python tools on my [GitHub page](https://github.com/nicklambson?tab=repositories).
 Most of my tools have been developed for private clients and are not public.